Global Patient Access Solutions Market : Adoption Trends for Patient Access Solutions in the US

 Regulatory compliance encouraging the use of patient access solutions, increasing patient volume and the subsequent growth in the demand for health insurance, growing importance of denials management, declining reimbursement rates, and the need to curtail escalating healthcare costs are the major factors driving the growth of the patient access solutions market.
 The base year considered for the study is 2016 and the forecast period includes 2017 to 2022.

 The patient access solutions market is expected to reach USD 1.74 Billion by 2022 from an estimated USD 1.14 Billion in 2016, at a CAGR of 7.6%.
-Implementation Services Market by Product & Service (Eligibility Verification, Medical Necessity, Prior-authorization, Denial Management), Delivery Mode (Web & Cloud, On-premise), End User (Providers, Outsourcing Companies) – Global Forecast to 2022.
+Patient Access Solutions Market by Product & Service (Eligibility Verification, Medical Necessity, Prior-authorization, Denial Management), Delivery Mode (Web & Cloud, On-premise), End User (Providers, Outsourcing Companies) – Global Forecast to 2022.

 Download PDF Brochure: https://www.marketsandmarkets.com/pdfdownloadNew.asp?id=280473

-The report analyzes the global Implementation Services market by product & service, delivery mode, end user, and region.
+The report analyzes the global patient access solutions market by product & service, delivery mode, end user, and region.
 On the basis of product & service, the services segment accounted for the largest share of the global patient access solutions market in 2016.
 The introduction of complex software and the need for system integration are expected to boost the services market in the near future.

-Based on delivery mode, the Implementation Services market is classified into web & cloud-based solutions and on-premise solutions.
+Based on delivery mode, the patient access solutions market is classified into web & cloud-based solutions and on-premise solutions.
 The web & cloud-based solutions segment accounted for the largest share of the patient access solutions market in 2016.
 The flexibility of working from remote areas, affordability, and automated updating features are some of the factors attributing to the larger share of the web & cloud-based solutions segment.

-The global Implementation Services market by end user is segmented into healthcare providers, Healthcare IT outsourcing companies, and other end users.
+The global patient access solutions market by end user is segmented into healthcare providers, Healthcare IT outsourcing companies, and other end users.
 In 2016, the healthcare providers segment accounted for the largest share of the market.
 The high share of this segment is mainly attributed to the growing healthcare IT adoption, increasing healthcare costs, significant growth in healthcare spending worldwide, and declining reimbursement rates.

 Region Covered in Patient Access Solutions Market :